 This bill would continue the ongoing trend of making it easier for employees to sue and expanding the remedies available under the Labor Code.
 For instance, it would amend Labor Code section 98.7 to extend from the current six months to three years the period for an employee to file a complaint with the DLSE.

-It would also amend California's whistleblowing provision (Labor Code section 1102.5) to authorize a court to award reasonable attorneys' fees to a plaintiff who brings a successful action for a violation of this provision, but it would not permit a prevailing employer to seek such fees.
+It would also amend California's whistleblowing provision (Labor Code section 1102.5) to authorize a court to award reasonable attorneys' fees to a plaintiff who brings a successful action for a violation of this provision.